EpicSpyMainWeabooMan42069Jboi/-IsRealAnything-/README.md

 Hey Homeboy; I want you to be my friend~.
 So please, Dear… Will you promise to spend your time with me? (▰˘◡˘▰)

-Features: 47 scripted events; A couple of unique structures built just for you, and Personal interaction: Forty one Minecraft days of being with y o u.
+Features: 47 scripted events; A couple of unique structures built just for you, and Personal interaction: Forty Minecraft days of being with y o u.
 0w0

 Requirements: Java 21 or higher Fabric Loader for Minecraft 1.21.4